0x6b/typster/README.md

 # typwriter

-A naive Rust library that provides a way to work with [Typst](https://typst.app/) document and PDF file programmatically.
+A Rust library for compiling, formatting, and watching [Typst](https://typst.app/) documents, with PDF metadata and permission management.

 ## Usage